 - gained a fresh understanding of your role as a musician in the contemporary music education sector, and

 - developed collaborative skills which will support your future professional career.

 Please note that this qualification does not offer QTS (Qualified Teacher Status).

-- A degree or equivalent training and professional experience; those without a degree level qualification but with significant relevant professional experience are able to apply for Recognition of Prior Learning (RPL)
+- A degree or equivalent training and professional experience; those without a degree level qualification will be asked to apply for Recognition of Prior Learning (RPL)

-- Vocational experience in music education and/or participatory settings, which should normally be current or recent
+- Considerable professional experience in music education and/or participatory settings, which should normally be current or recent

-- Fluent musical skills on your principal instrument/voice and a grasp of music theory
+- Fluent musical skills on your principal instrument/voice (normally grade 8 or equivalent professional experience)

 - Excellent communication and interpersonal skills, including English at IELTS 6.5 overall (min. of 6.0 in all areas) or equivalent for international students